-There is a policy for a minimum average requirement of 15 hours in year one and 12 hours/week contact time over the course of the full undergraduate programme.
-This contact time encompasses a range of face: face activities as described below.
-In addition a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.
+Contact time encompasses a range of face: face activities and a range of other learning activities will be embedded within the programme, which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.

 Scheduled learning

 May include lectures, seminars, tutorials, project supervision, demonstration, practical classes and workshops; fieldwork and external visits and speakers.
 Scheduled sessions may vary slightly depending on the module choices made.